About Me

 Variations:

-• Use cannellini beans instead of the black-eyed beans.
-These will need soaking first.
+• Use black-eyed peas or chickpeas, if you have no white beans.
+The black-eyed peas won't need soaking first.
 Or you could use a can.

 • Add chopped pepper to taste